-When I took my first steps in Champagne years ago, I kept stumbling over one word: Cuvée.
-Sometimes a cellar master spoke of his "first Cuvée," sometimes of his "new Cuvée."
-Only later did I understand the elegant dual meaning of this central term in champagne production.
+When I first started exploring Champagne years ago, I kept stumbling over one word: Cuvée.
+Sometimes a cellar master would talk about his "first cuvée," other times about his "new cuvée."
+It was only later that I understood the elegant double meaning of this central term in champagne production.

 What is a Cuvée?
 The First Confusion